AirPods FAQ: Everything you need to know about Apple’s wireless earbuds

-Editors note: Updated on Aug.
-2, 2017, with a quote from Apple CEO Tim Cook regarding the AirPods availability.

 The AirPods are here!
 After a couple months of delays, Apple is selling the $159 AirPods.
-But even though they’re for sale, the AirPods will be scarce for a while—the Apple online store is estimating six weeks’ delivery time, but you might be able to track down a pair at an Apple retail store.
+But even though they’re for sale, the AirPods will be scarce for a while—the Apple online store is estimating about a two-week delivery time, but you might be able to track down a pair at an Apple retail store.
 Maybe call ahead first.

 Here's what Apple CEO Tim Cook said about the AirPods during the company's third quarter 2017 financial results call with analysts in August: